johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 multi-signer process.
 For this reason a dedicated EDNS(0) opcode specifically for multi-signer synchronization is proposed.

-This model is based on {{!draft-berra…}} that solves a similar problem for delegation synchronization between child and parent, which has already been implemented and shown to work.
+This model is based on {{!draft-berra-dnsop-opt-keystate}} that solves a similar problem for delegation synchronization between child and parent, which has already been implemented and shown to work.

 ## MSA Communication via REST API